eanderton/grapnel/README.md

 make grapnel
 ```

-... or set GOPATH to the currenct directory and use 'go' directly:
+... or set GOPATH to the current directory and use 'go' directly:

 ```
 go build -o grapnel grapnel/cmd